What Does a Credit Bureau Do?

 Atlanta, GA 30348-5281

-NOTE: You can pay for additional copies of your credit report by contacting any of the three major credit bureaus.
-By law, they may charge up to $11.50 for each credit report.
-Please note: These are the same bureaus that supply the free annual credit reports, but they ONLY offer those through the central clearing house listed above.
+Note: You can pay for additional copies of your credit report by contacting any of the three major credit bureaus.
+By law, they may charge up to $13.50 for each credit report (accurate for 2022, but these rates can change year-to-year about each year).
+These are the same bureaus that supply the free annual credit reports, but they ONLY offer those through the central clearing house listed above.

 PO Box 740241